 2. What are Key Results?

-Rules for defining Key Results:
+Rules for a good Key Result:

 -